 I know diets.
 I’ve done them all.
 Seriously.
 Dating back to the 80’s, if there’s been a diet or craze, I’ve tried it.
 Want to know a secret?
 Diets don’t work for me!
 But, what’s a girl to do?

 Before I continue, let me say this.
 I’m not a doctor.
 I am not a nutritionist.
 I am in no way a medical professional.
 I am not making recommendations.
 I’m sharing my personal experience.
 Every person on the planet is different and has different experiences.
 There are no comparisons and no promises.
 Just my experience.
+Please consult a medical professional with specific questions and/or issues regarding your health.

 As I’m working my way through this phase of my life, working on my health has become a priority.
 When I learned about a 30-day challenge around health and wellness, i decided to have a look.
 I have weight to lose, meds to be rid of, and a lifestyle that needs a swift kick in the a$$.
 At the last minute I decided to join this mysterious 30-Day challenge.
 What did I have to lose?